SSPRATAP17/devOpsProj2/README.md

 - The automated builds will frequently deploy new features to the production website.
 - Every build will prepare a Dockerfile and push docker images to docker-hub.
 - Every docker image will be deployed (Continuous Deployment) to a kubernetes-cluster

-#### Forked Repository for Project
-This Project is based on a sample project repository forked from [Edureka's Devops Certification Sample Repo](https://github.com/bhavukm/cicd-pipeline-train-schedule-autodeploy)